AakashKumarNain/RFCs/README.md

 ```

 ### Questions:
-Feel free to drop any concerns/suggestions here
+If you have any questions/concerns, please feel free to drop a comment in the `cohens_kappa.py` file.